madeupname/mallard/README.md

 This gets all data you're eligible for.
 Since it runs multithreaded, it will hit the request per second cap from Tiingo unless you're on a very slow connection.
 It uses a rate limiter to prevent rejections, but overall it will take 4-5 hours to get all data assuming you have the largest fundamentals addon.

+### Updates
+Mallard tries to be efficient with updates.
+For EOD and "fundamentals daily" endpoints, if there is already data downloaded for a symbol, it downloads just the missing data and append it to the existing file.
+If you run on a weekend or holiday, or immediately after a run, there may be no data to download and the update is skipped.

+There are some exceptions.
+When updating EOD data, if we discover an entry in dividend or split columns, we have to re-download the EOD data for that symbol to get correctly adjusted values.
+For fundamentals, we always download the entire file when there is an update because we have no idea what data was added.
+Could be an update, but could also be a correction.

+Tiingo offers no indication of supported dates by vendor symbol ID (permaTicker).
+As such, we can't know if you have all current data.
+It's a hack, but Tiingo appears to give non-standard responses (like the word "None" or "[]") if you're requesting data beyond the support date.
+If we get that, we mark it as an error and move to quarantine so it's skipped upon subsequent updates.
+This can be improved if Tiingo updates the supported tickers file with permaTicker.
+Even going by active status, I can't know if your last download was before it went inactive and if you got all the data, so I play it safe.

+Keep in mind there is no feed for finding out when data for a symbol was fixed.
+I've yet to see a data provider announce they had bad data and an update was required.
+The only solution is to regularly delete your whole working directory and database and start over.
+It's up to you how often you want to do that.

 ## Metrics
 Tiingo provides [a few metrics](https://www.tiingo.com/documentation/fundamentals), which are stored in the tiingo_fundamentals_daily table.